Myopia control: Is there a cure for nearsightedness?

 A number of studies published between 2000 and 2011 found that wearing multifocal glasses does not provide a significant reduction in progressive myopia for most children.

-The Correction of Myopia Evaluation Trial (COMET), a study published in 2003, found that progressive glasses lenses, compared with regular single vision
+The Correction of Myopia Evaluation Trial (COMET), a study published in 2003, found that progressive glasses lenses, compared with regular single vision lenses, did slow myopia progression in children by a small but statistically significant amount during the first year.
+But the effect wasn't significant in the next two years of the study.

 But in March 2014, researchers in Australia and China published the results of a three-year clinical trial that evaluated the progression of short-sightedness among 128 myopic children ages 8 to 13 years.
 All participants had experienced at least -0.50 D of myopia progression the year preceding the start of the study.